-While the amounts are relatively small, $200 can be enough to buy groceries for a month, keep the power on, buy school textbooks, or put gas in your car.
+While the amounts are relatively small, $200 can be enough to buy groceries for a month, keep the power on, buy school textbooks or put gas in your car.
 It can be an important safety net in an emergency.

 To submit a request, visit NetWish and click on “Make a NetWish.”

 The United Way 211 Information and Assistance Helpline is a free and confidential service available 24 hours a day, seven days a week.
-By calling, emailing, or texting 2-1-1, you can get connected to local resources to help you through a crisis.
+By calling, emailing or texting 2-1-1, you can get connected to local resources to help you through a crisis.

-Whether you need emergency food stamps, housing, medical aid, or are a victim of domestic abuse, 211 can help you find services in your area.
+Whether you need emergency food stamps, housing, medical aid or are a victim of domestic abuse, 211 can help you find services in your area.

 You can find out more information or get help at 211.org.

-By reaching out for assistance, you can stabilize your situation and be on the path to a more secure future.
+By reaching out for assistance, you can stabilize your situation and get back on the path to a more secure future.